Alienmario/customguns-hl2dm/README.md

 Installing the examples
 ---------
 This is the preferred way of organizing because files inside the custom folder take priority:
-(On some systems the custom folder can be inaccessible - resulting in 0 weapons, therefore drop the content directly under hl2mp)
 ```
 hl2mp
 └───custom